jonlpersson/ed-latimore/site/_drafts/how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 * Low level laser therapy hair loss (260)
 * Laser therapy hat (30)

+Low-level laser (light) therapy (LLLT) is&nbsp;**a medical technology that has been used to treat a variety of by stimulating healing, relief of pain and inflammation, and restoration of function**.
+LLLT, also called photobiomodulation or cold laser, is a type of&nbsp;[phototherapy](https://www.sciencedirect.com/topics/medicine-and-dentistry/phototherapy){: target="_blank" rel="noopener noreferrer"}&nbsp;that utilizes wavelengths of light in the visible to the nearly infrared range of 670–950 nanometers (nm).

+They are referred to as "low-level" or "low power" because they operate with a low wattage (W) level.
+Typically, these lasers are usually between 5 and 500 mW

-Low light laser therapy (LLLT) is a non-surgical, non-chemical hair loss treatment that uses laser light to stimulate cell growth and hair follicle growth.
-This is a general response.
-To answer this question specifically, we have to start with some cool science and define some base terms.
+This answers the question of \*what\* a low-level laser is, but it doesn't tell us anything about \*how\* a low-level laser works.
+To answer this question specifically, we have to start with some cool science, define some basic terms, and take a trip back a few decades.

 ## What is a laser?